 Faculty should not display student identification numbers during class, nor give out student ID numbers verbally in front of other students.
-Student ID numbers may not be given out by email or phone, nor posted in any public location.
+Student ID numbers may not be given out by email or phone.
 Faculty should direct students to Campus Connect to locate their ID numbers.

 Faculty should not display the Canvas roster during class, nor give out Canvas login information by email or phone.
-Faculty should remind students of the Cisco student Gmail format (first.last1234@students.cisco.edu) and direct them to Campus Connect to locate their ID number.
+Faculty should remind students of the Cisco student Gmail format (first.last1234@students.cisco.edu), and direct them to Campus Connect to locate their ID number.